der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupSelector.md

 [AdGroupSelector](./AdGroupSelector)|Selector with the condition applied.

 ## <a name="withids~long-ids~"></a>withIds(long[] ids)
-Returns a selector that returns only ad groups with the specified IDs.
+Returns a selector that limits the ad groups that it returns to the specified list of ad groups.

 You may apply one or more conditions to a selector.
 A chain of conditions is considered an AND operation.
 If condition A is true AND condition B is true, select the entity.
 For example, the following call selects only ad group 33333.